currentxchange/purple-explainer/Top-Charts.md

 `Total Blu Ups + Sol Ups` ranking is used when we send out emails and updates about current music trends.
 It's the default for everything *except* PURPLE rewards.

-# PURPLE Rewards + Top 64 Charts
+# PURPLE Rewards + Top 64 Charts 🌎🟣

 The Top 64 Charts used to reward creators in PURPLE use `Only Sol Ups` to determine who gets rewarded.

-> Linear rewards are used where #1 gets 64 times what #64 gets.
+> Linear rewards are used where #1 gets 64 times what #64 gets 1.

 Using `Only Sol Ups` gives PURPLE rewards a more democratic nature, as no one can buy SOL (unlike BLUX).